simon-moon/vue_webpack_boilerplate/README.md

-# Vue.js Application Framework
+# A Demo Application for Prezi built from my personal Vue.js Application Framework

-> A scalable boilerplate for large applications in Vue.js bundled with vue-router and vue-loader for Webpack.
-Includes Babel 6 transpiler for es6, Hot-Reload, and ESlint on-save; Test suite with Karma/Mocha/Jasmine featuring e2e testing via Nightwatch and in-browser testing with PhantomJS; bootstrap-sass (Bootstrap 3) CSS framework included; Integrated with the Contentful CMS SDK for rapid prototyping via cloud CMS; Development server and simple Distribution Server for Heroku in Express.js.
+> This is based on my private  boilerplate for large scaleable applications in Vue.js.
+Prebundled with vue-router and vue-loader for Webpack.
+It includes Babel 6 transpiler for es6, Hot-Reload, and ESlint on-save; Test suite with Karma/Mocha/Jasmine featuring e2e testing via Nightwatch and in-browser testing with PhantomJS; bootstrap-sass (Bootstrap 3) CSS framework included; Integrated with the Contentful CMS SDK for rapid prototyping via cloud CMS; Development server and simple Distribution Server for Heroku in Express.js.

 ## Build Setup